 Over the years a couple of people have asked me about the Cordoba Requinto 580, and whether it was a good option for kids ages 4-7 or so.
 I hadn’t really been able to put much thought into answering that question until I came across one on a recent trip to Nashville.
 Cordoba guitars are pretty popular in the classical guitar playing world and are known for being good quality with a nice sound to them.
 I was pretty impressed with this model, although it wouldn’t be my first choice as a guitar for a child who is a beginner, partly because a slight issue I had with the size of the neck, and the fact that it has more of a Spanish sound to it, which is nice but not really my thing.

 The Requinto is part of a line that also includes a ¾ Cordoba Cadete (615mm scale length), a 7/8 size (Dolce), and full size (C5).
-Cordoba actually has a couple of models that are very popular as beginner student classical guitars that are often recommended by guitar teachers.
+Cordoba has a couple of models that are very popular as beginner student classical guitars that are often recommended by guitar teachers.
 If you are interested, one other model you should check out is the Cordoba Protégé.
 The Protégé is probably the most recommended of the Cordoba designs for kids who are taking lessons.
-It isn’t wildly expensive and it comes in ¼ , ½ , ¾ and full size.
-The Requinto 580 is a little more expensive than the Protégé.
+It isn’t wildly expensive, and it comes in ¼, ½, ¾, and full size.
+The Requinto 580 is a little more costly than the Protégé.

 Read More: Guide to Buying a Beginner Classical (Nylon Stringed) Guitar for a Child

-The workmanship on the guitar that I looked at was very good.
+The artistry on the guitar that I looked at was outstanding.
 I was kind of surprised by it for a guitar in this price range.
-The woods were really well matched and I couldn’t find any obvious flaws in the build.
+The woods were well matched, and I couldn’t find any obvious flaws in the build.

 What to look out for with this guitar